When you’re having a fancy garden party at the height of mosquito season, would you rather:

 So what will you choose, toxins or safety?
 With natural, effective options that are easy to make and as effective as the chemicals, the choice is simple.

-You can find more natural and effective insect repellent recipes, as well as an incredible variety of other easy cleaning recipes, in Homemade Cleaners: Quick-and-Easy, Toxic-Free Recipes.
+You can find more effective natural insect repellent recipes, as well as an incredible variety of other easy cleaning recipes, in Homemade Cleaners: Quick-and-Easy, Toxic-Free Recipes.

 See Homemade Cleaners: Quick-and-Easy, Toxic-Free Recipes at p.198-99 for citations of the research studies and other information discussed in this article.